 There are two ways for plans to comply with Safe Harbor contribution requirements.
 A Safe Harbor plan can match employee contributions dollar for dollar on the first 3% of each employee’s contribution, plus $0.50 on the dollar on the next 2%.
 This works out to a maximum 4% match.

-Obviously, the plan’s participation rate, plan eligibility requirements, the savings rates ofcemployees affect the cost of the two options.
-To calculate exactly how much this would cost, you can use our handy Safe Harbor Calculator.
+Obviously, the plan’s participation rate, plan eligibility requirements, the savings rates of employees affect the cost of the two options.
 Note that all safe harbor contributions are considered to be fully vested immediately.

 **The alternative to Safe Harbor **